Exopandora/WorldHandler/README.md

 # Support #

-Only the latest game version will be supported and updated with new features
+This mod will no longer be updated.

 # License #